-The National Motorsport Academy, in partnership with Staffordshire University, is pleased to launch the world’s first online motorsport degrees.
+The National Motorsport Academy is pleased to offer the world’s first online motorsport degrees.
 In this competitive, global industry, motorsport engineers must have the broad range of skills demanded by the top teams.
 Working closely with the industry, we have designed our courses specifically to meet their requirements.
 Not only will our graduates be qualified motorsport engineers with practical experience, they will also be innovative, resourceful and commercially-focused; highly-desired skills within this exciting industry.

 At the end of your degree, you will be a highly-qualified motorsport engineer with the necessary skills for any motorsport team or performance enhancement manufacturer.